alexandre-bourdois/alexandre-bourdois/README.md

 # 👨🏻‍💻 About me

 Hi!
-I'm an electronics engineer at LOOTUS SECURITY, a company expert in hardware cybersecurity.
+I'm an electronics engineer.
 I like to develop hardware as well as software, including the web.

 Do not hesitate to contact me, I am open to work